-Abstract: Can agricultural processing help ease the transition out of agriculture?
-Normally, factory-led industrialization happens in areas that are already growing, have good market linkages, and rising education.
-It is not clear whether factory-led development can succeed in places without these characteristics, which might be viewed as unprepared to industrialize.
-This paper uses the proliferation of palm oil factories across Indonesia's outer islands as a natural experiment to study industrial onset and estimate spillovers from agricultural processing.
+Abstract: Factory-led industrialization normally happens in areas that are already growing, with good market linkages and rising education.
+It is unclear whether factory-led development can succeed in places without these characteristics.
+This paper uses the proliferation of palm oil factories across Indonesia’s outer islands as a natural experiment to study industrial onset and estimate spillovers from agricultural processing.
 I find that processing increases non-agricultural employment and incomes.
 Villages near palm factories also have more people, firms, and other economic and social organizations.
-These patterns can be at least partially explained by economic linkages, infrastructure and other public goods, and economies of scale in production.
-By focusing on largely subsistence rural regions in a large developing economy, this paper adds a globally significant new case to a growing literature emphasizing the importance of agglomeration externalities for understanding the birth of new towns, the spatial distribution of economic activity, and structural transformation.
+These patterns can be explained by economic linkages, infrastructure and other public goods, and economies of scale in production.
+By focusing on subsistence rural regions in a large developing economy, this paper adds a globally-significant new case to a growing literature emphasizing the importance of agglomeration externalities for understanding the birth of new towns, the spatial distribution of economic activity, and structural transformation.

 Abstract: We study the local impacts of resource sector booms with different factor intensities.
 Applying the synthetic control method to Indonesian district-level data over the 2000s, we examine palm oil in Sumatra, coal mining in Kalimantan, and natural gas extraction in West Papua.
 Findings are consistent with an inverse relationship between concentration of natural resource rents and benefit diffusion, including spillovers to other sectors of the local economy.
 All three resource booms boosted total economic output in per capita terms.
 Oil palm expansion raised agricultural, industrial, and services output, while coal mining reduced agriculture and services output.
 Oil palm and coal mining booms both appear to have delivered strong local poverty reduction.
 The natural gas project in West Papua delivered a massive increase in industrial and aggregate output, but appears to have had insignificant impacts on household welfare or poverty.
 Similar patterns are observed in additional cases and using all cases in a panel setup.

 SELECTED WORKS IN PROGRESS